The town of North High Shoals is situated on the eastern bank of the Apalachee River in Oconee County, Georgia.

 Although continually populated, the area didn’t really blossom until the mid nineteenth century, when a textile mill was established on the western bank of the river.
 During the civil war, thread used to make Confederate soldiers’ uniforms was manufactured there.

 The town of High Shoals was incorporated as a municipality in the year 1902.
 Municipal officers of the town circa 1920-1923 (the earliest records available) were Mayor A. E. Horne and Council Members H. J. Horne, G. W. Allen, W. A. Connell, and L. A. Moser.

 Disaster struck in 1928 when the New High Shoals Manufacturing Company mill, which had been the town’s lifeblood for nearly a century, was completely destroyed by fire.
-The population of the town – by some estimates, around 3,000 at that time – dwindled as residents moved away in search of work, and the town charter was allowed to lapse.
+The population of the town – by some estimates around 3,000 at that time – dwindled as residents moved away in search of work, and the town charter for High Shoals was allowed to lapse.